How Many Products Can a Shrink Tunnel Package?

-The type and thickness of shrink film being used is one of the most important factors determining the amount of products a shrink tunnel can package.
+The type and thickness of shrink film being used is one of the most important factors determining the number of products a shrink tunnel can package.
 A thicker film will require more heat and slower conveyor speeds.
 The type of film will also directly influence shrink tunnel temperature settings and conveyor settings.

-This testing method should provide bottom line data to offer an idea of the speed a shrink tunnel can package products.
+This testing method should provide bottom-line data to offer an idea of the speed a shrink tunnel can package products.
 We chose to use a product that was 10 inches in length.
 The 1606-20 shrink tunnel dimensions are 16"w x 6"h x 20"l.
 We tested PVC and polyolefin shrink film.
 Please see the chart below for our data.